 - Looks at control of the preferred deformation, undesirable material flow, avoidance and reduction of defects, and improving the dimensional accuracy, surface quality and microstructure construction of the produced products

-Engineers and management professionals in mechanical, manufacturing engineering, materials science and engineering; Academics, researchers and graduate students who are doing research related to manufacturing, materials processing, mechanics of materials
+Engineers and management professionals in mechanics, manufacturing and materials science; Academics, researchers and graduate students who are doing research related to manufacturing, materials processing, mechanics of materials

 1. Introduction and Background

 2. Behaviours in deformation based processing of materials

 6. Inhomogeneous deformation induced surface roughing defects

 - No. of pages:

 - Paperback ISBN: